 Who is Partition 36?

 Partition 36 is an electronic music band created in 2005 by its sole member, Alexa Jones-Gonzales.
-During its formative years, Partition 36 was focused on producing trance-like sounds and electronic dance music.
+During its formative years, Partition 36 was focused on producing Trance-like music.
 However, Alexa felt that the band was capable of doing a lot more with sound, and so she evolved Partition 36 into its own unique form of electronic music.
-Today Partition 36 creates experimental music that blends Kraftwerkian sounds with ambient textures, strong beats, and a synthpop sound, all while retaining hints of trance and EBM influence.
+Today Partition 36 blends EBM/Industrial music with downtempo ambient textures and strong beats, with the occasional Progressive Trance song.

 Ok, so… what should I listen to first?